-Is it bad for your eyes?
+Is reading at night bad for your eyes?

-Not necessarily, but it depends on the position you lie in.
+Reading at night is not necessarily bad for your eyes, but it depends on the position you lie in.
 If you lie flat on your back with the book straight above your face, the position will put a strain on your eyes as well as your neck.

-How long should adults read?
+How long should I read before bed?

 However, if you’re still wide awake after 20 minutes, consider extending your session.
 This may require going to bed earlier to prevent cutting into your beauty sleep.

-Is it bad for your back?
+Is reading in bed bad for your back?

 - Place a pillow on your lap or leg area so that you have a resting place for your arms.
 This also allows the book to be at eye level without having to hold it up.